Frear/monte-hall-problem/README.md

 p2 {'wins': 477, 'goats': 523} won 477 prizes and 523 goats for a 47.7% win rate
 ```

-## Player 1 always changes their answer
+## There are 1000 doors and player 1 always changes their answer
-Three sample runs of 1000 games each with 100 doors:
 ```
 $ python ./monte-hall.py -g 1000 -d 100 --p1-always -q
 Whew.
 We have played 1000 games.